memory-consolidation/academic-kickstart/content/post/2020-03-12-quarantine.md

 Last but not least, you can spend time to learn new skills.
 There are a lot of free offers around, let it be programming, open source software, time management, project management, group moderation, open science topics, scientific writing,...

+Have a look at the BIH list: https://www.bihealth.org/de/forschung/quest-center/services/kurse-tools-und-andere-ressourcen-um-das-beste-aus-der-corona-pause-zu-machen/

 Some platforms to search for free courses:

 - https://www.open.edu/